SyedAunZaidi/SyedAunZaidi/README.md

+👋 Hi, I’m @SyedAunZaidi

 I am an Engineering lead for the AI team at Ibex, where I lead the way in solving challenging and impactful problems using cutting-edge technologies and frameworks.
+I hold a Bachelor's degree in Computer Engineering and a Master's degree in Data Science.
 I am responsible for designing and developing innovative AI applications for text and speech domains.
 I also have a strong background in creating and deploying containerized VOIP deployments using a variety of tools and technologies.
-I am passionate about engineering excellence, innovation, and leadership, and I am always eager to learn new skills and collaborate with other professionals in my field.
+My certifications include Azure DevOps Expert, Azure Administrator Associate, Azure Data Scientist Associate, among others.
+I am passionate about engineering excellence, innovation, and leadership and am always eager to learn new skills and collaborate with other professionals in my field.

 ## Brief Summary of my Experiences: